Understanding traffic congestion patterns with deep learning

 Congestion U curve

 Nishant Kumar, Martin Raubal, Applications of deep learning in congestion detection, prediction and alleviation: A survey.
-Transportation Research Part C: Emerging Technologies, Volume 133, 2021, 103432. external pagehttps://doi.org/10.1016/j.trc.2021.103432.
+Transportation Research Part C: Emerging Technologies, Volume 133, 2021, 103432. external page https://doi.org/10.1016/j.trc.2021.103432.

 JavaScript has been disabled in your browser